presnick/ProgramsInformationPeople/_sources/Inheritance/intro.rst

             self.boredom = max(0, self.boredom - self.boredom_decrement)

-That code is exactly the same as the code defining the ``Pet`` class that you saw in the ` Tamagotchi <tamagotchi> ` section, except that we've added a few things.
-New input to the constructor -- the ``pet_type`` input parameter, which defaults to ``"dog"``, and the ``self.pet_type`` instance variable.
-We've also added some control statements in the ``self.mood()`` method, such that different types of pets (a dog, a cat, or any other type of animal) express their moods and their hunger in slightly different ways.
+That code is exactly the same as the code defining the ``Pet`` class that you saw in the :ref:`Tamagotchi <tamagotchi_chap>` section, except that we've added a few things.
+    * A new input to the constructor -- the ``pet_type`` input parameter, which defaults to ``"dog"``, and the ``self.pet_type`` instance variable.
+    * if..elif..else in the ``self.mood()`` method, such that different types of pets (a dog, a cat, or any other type of animal) express their moods and their hunger in slightly different ways.

 But that's not an elegant way to do it.
-It obscures the parts of being a pet that are common to all pets and it distributes all the unique stuff about being a dog or a cat into different methods.
-What if you also wanted a dog to reduce boredom at a different rate than a cat, and you wanted a bird pet to be different still...
+It obscures the parts of being a pet that are common to all pets and it buries the unique stuff about being a dog or a cat in the middle of the mood method.
+What if you also wanted a dog to reduce boredom at a different rate than a cat, and you wanted a bird pet to be different still?
 Here, we've only implemented **dogs**, **cats**, and **other** -- but you can imagine the possibilities.

 If there were lots of different types of pets, those methods would start to have long and complex **if..elif..elif** code clauses, which can be confusing.
+And you'd need that in every method where the behavior was different for different types of pets.
 Class inheritance will give us a more elegant way to do it.